The northern lights are breathtaking…and elusive. Follow these tips to increase the chances you'll see Mother Nature's glorious display.

-Here are a few tips for viewing the Northern Lights when in Iceland.
+Here are a few tips for viewing the northern lights when in Iceland.

-Visit Between September and March
+Visit Between September & March

-Get Away from the City
+Get Away From the City

 Plan your trip to Iceland